Courses offered in Communication

 Principles of social marketing; student-driven group project.

 Examines social media strategies and how they can be constructed, implemented and evaluated in the context of public relations planning.
+Offered for undergraduate credit only.

 Capstone course for public relations majors.
 Management functions of public campaigns: developing objectives, strategic planning, issues management, budgeting.
 Blends theoretical concepts with their professional and practical applications; emphasis on public relations planning and evaluation.
+Offered for undergraduate credit only.

 Advanced study of theory and research in communication studies.
 Topics to be announced in schedule of classes.